 For these reasons, the history of Jesus' Church on Earth looks rather "messy" with lots of divisions, restorations, reforms, and all the problems we come to recognize as all too human.

 From these original 5 churches we developed into the Western and Eastern Christian Churches.
 By the year 1000 AD there was the Roman or Latin Church which we call Roman Catholic today.
-It is the oldest continually existing Christian Church in the West, along with the Churches of Constantinople and Alexandria or Coptic in the East.
+It is the oldest continually existing Christian Church in the West, along with the Greek Orthodox Church and the Churches of Constantinople and Alexandria or Coptic in the East.
+Sadly, misunderstanding and conflict caused the Roman Catholic Church and Orthodox Church of Constantinople to condemn each other in 1054 A.D. and break the unity given by the Holy Spirit.

 In the 16th century, there was need of reform - in every generation the Church of Jesus is in need of reform because it is composed of human beings who are never finished living a life of conversion and repentance in order to more perfectly follow Jesus - and some people wanting reform found it wasn't happening fast enough; so they initiated reforms on their own, which came to be known as the Protestant Reformation, which produced the Anglican Church in England, Presbyterian Church in Scotland, Calvinist Church in Switzerland, Lutheran Church in Germany, which in their turn led to the forming of more and more "denominations".
 These are the Christian Churches of the Western World.